Copper mining in Arizona: White Mesa district

-Copper mining today
+21st-century mining

 Significant active Arizona copper mines in 2012, by order of output:

-Leading copper-producing mines in 2015

 Leading copper-producing mines in the Arizona in 2015, in order of output:

-Five of the mines are owned and operated by Freeport-McMoRan, three by ASARCO, and one each by Capstone Mining and KGHM International, Ltd.
+Five of the mines are owned and operated by Freeport-McMoRan, three by ASARCO, and one each by Capstone Copper and KGHM International, Ltd.

-New operations

 Mining of the Resolution Copper deposit in Pinal County, potentially the largest copper mine in Arizona, is stalled pending a proposed land swap with the federal government.
 Resolution Copper has proposed to give the federal government 4500 acre of environmentally sensitive land in Arizona in exchange for the 3000 acre proposed mine site.
 In May 2009 Arizona Democratic congresswoman Ann Kirkpatrick introduced legislation in Washington to complete the land swap.
 The swap already has the support of Arizona's two Republican senators.
 As of July 2017, the project was still under review by the US Government.

 The Sunnyside mine project is in development in Santa Cruz County.